magicahmd/react-social-media-follow/README.md

 - `color` - the color of social media icons.
 - `hoverColor` - the color of social media icons at hover.
 - `iconSize` - the size of social media icons.
 (1-10)
+- `spacing` - the space between of social media icons.

 ## Thanks

-Thanks to everyone who would use it.
+- Thanks to everyone who would use it.
-Made with ❤️ by Ahmd.
+- Made with ❤️ by Ahmd.